 3. Check the Other Aggregator Sites

-Once you’ve established the lowest price you can get on your desired vehicle through AutoSlash, it’s time to comparison-shop the other sites that aggregate rental car rates.
+Once you’ve established the lowest price you can get on your desired vehicle through AutoSlash, it’s time to compare prices on the other sites that aggregate rental car rates.
 Some of the most popular and trustworthy are:

-Once you’ve established the best deal available between AutoSlash and the major travel booking sites, head directly to the rental agency for that deal to see if they can match or beat the price you’ve already found, either on the agency’s website or by calling them directly.
+Once you’ve established the best deal available between AutoSlash and the major travel booking sites, head directly to the rental agency to see if it can match or beat the price you’ve already found, either on the agency’s website or by calling on the phone.

 5. Book the Best Deal

-Generally, with car rentals you’re just reserving the car you want — not paying for the rental.
+Generally, with car rentals, you’re just reserving the car and not paying upfront.
 That means you won’t even have to give up a credit card number to lock in your reservation.
-It also means that, unlike with many airline tickets and hotel reservations, you won’t be penalized if you need to cancel or change your reservation later.
+It also means that, unlike most airline tickets and hotel reservations, you won’t be penalized if you need to cancel or change your reservation later.

 “When I book my flight weeks or months before the actual date of travel, I also book my car rental at the same time,” he says.
 “Then a week before my travel date, I re-shop the car rental rate.
 At least 90% of the time, I find that I can book a new car cheaper at the last minute, so I just let my old reservation go.”

-Whether you don’t like flying, you want to enjoy the landscape or it just makes more sense for you, you might decide to travel by bus or train.
+Whether you don’t like flying or you want to enjoy the landscape, you might decide to travel by bus or train.
 If that’s your plan, here’s how to find the best deals.

-- Wanderu: This transit site and app specializes in affordable bus and train fares (but also offers flights and hotels) in North America and Europe.
+- Wanderu: This transit website and app specialize in affordable bus and train fares (but also offers flights and hotels) in North America and Europe.

-- Gotobus.com: Listing ticket prices for bus rides, bus rentals and hotels, Gotobus.com is another option for checking ticket prices.
+- Gotobus.com: This lists ticket prices for bus rides, bus rentals and hotels.
 The Deals tab has some of the most affordable bus tickets around.

 - CheckMyBus: CheckMyBus is a travel portal that claims it can save you up to 70% on average and offers the most bus routes worldwide.